-At The Retreat Palm Dubai we aim to provide a fully integrated approach to wellbeing, allowing our guests a calm environment with a variety of accessible activities, experts and nutritional programmes to aid a healthy lifestyle.
+At The Retreat Palm Dubai we aim to provide a fully integrated approach to wellbeing.
+This allows the guests a calm environment with a variety of accessible activities, experts and nutritional programs to aid a healthy lifestyle.

 Follow a healthy eating style

 Focus on low-calorie, nutrient-dense foods, such as fruits, vegetables and whole grains.
 Avoid saturated fat and limit sweets and alcohol.
 Eat three regular meals a day with limited snacking.
 You can still enjoy small amounts of high-fat, high-calorie foods as an infrequent treat.
 Try to follow a regular meal time and ensure that there is a minimum 2hour gap between your dinner and bedtime.
 Avoid processed foods.